sencheng/CoBeL-RL/readme.md

 ________________________________________________________________________________________________

+**Unity Interface**

-If you want to try the unity interface demo, you need to perform the the steps above first.
+If you want to try the unity interface demo, you need to perform the the steps described above first.

-Then you got two options to run a demo.
+You got two options to run a demo.

-**Password for all sciebo downloads: cobel_rl**
+**Password for all 'Sciebo' downloads: cobel_rl**

 *  You can use the precompiled versions of the unity environments.
-Download them from here:

     * Linux: **https://ruhr-uni-bochum.sciebo.de/s/3iFYDgzGxLJ57tv**